LGBTQ people in prison: Russia

 Same-sex long or official visits are prohibited, but short visits for friends can be organised if one is imprisoned in a so-called kolonija-poselenie.
 Official sex in prison is possible only during the 1–3 day long visit of a registered heterosexual spouse.

 United Kingdom

 Conjugal visits are not allowed to any prisoner regardless of sexual orientation, but home visits are.

 United States

+As of 2023, California, Connecticut, Washington and New York are the only U.S. states that allow conjugal visits.
 In June 2007, the California Department of Corrections announced it would allow same-sex conjugal visits.
 The policy was enacted to comply with a 2005 state law requiring state agencies to give the same rights to domestic partners that heterosexual couples receive.
 The new rules allow for visits only by registered married same sex couples or domestic partners who are not themselves incarcerated.
 Further, the same sex marriage or domestic partnership must have been established before the prisoner was incarcerated.
 In April 2011, New York adopted to allow conjugal visits for currently married, or civil-union spouses same-sex partners.